 - Difficulty: Moderate

-On the final and most significant day of your journey, start early with breakfast at your hotel.
-You can conveniently leave any extra bags at the hotel that you won't need for your day at Machu Picchu.
+On the final and most important day of your journey, start early with breakfast at your hotel.
+You can conveniently leave any extra bags at the hotel that you won’t need for your visit to Machu Picchu.

-Catch the first buses up to Machu Picchu.
-After passing through the checkpoint, begin your exploration of this iconic site.
-Discover the best of Machu Picchu, including its temples and palaces, complemented by an informative overview of its history.
+Take one of the first buses to Machu Picchu.
+After passing the checkpoint, begin your exploration of this iconic site.
+Discover the highlights of Machu Picchu, including its temples and palaces, accompanied by informative explanations about its history.

-Once the guided tour concludes, you'll have some free time to explore Machu Picchu further or opt for an additional hike to either Huayna Picchu or Machu Picchu Mountain (please note that these hikes require separate tickets and are not included in the standard visit to the citadel).
+Once the guided tour ends, you’ll have some free time to continue exploring Machu Picchu or choose an additional hike to Huayna Picchu Mountain or Machu Picchu Mountain (note that these hikes require separate tickets and are not included in the standard visit to the citadel).

-After finishing your exploration, board the bus back to Aguas Calientes, where you can enjoy lunch (not included).
-Later, in the afternoon, take the Vistadome Panoramic train back to Ollantaytambo.
-Here, the Ultimate Trekking staff will be ready to transfer you by van to Cusco.
-You'll be dropped off at your hotel around 7:30 p.m., marking the end of your adventure on the Lares Trek to Machu Picchu and the Inca Trail.
+After completing your visit, take the bus back to Aguas Calientes, where you can have lunch (not included).
+Later in the afternoon, board the Vistadome panoramic train back to Ollantaytambo.
+There, the Ultimate Trekking staff will be waiting to transfer you by van to Cusco.
+You’ll be dropped off at your hotel around 7:30 p.m., marking the end of your adventure on the Lares Trek to Machu Picchu and the Inca Trail.

 - Duration: 3–4 hours tour in Machu Picchu